-Hugely popular across a wide range of users from crafters, graphic designers, students, architects, garden designers and adult colouring enthusiasts the Copic range incorporating marker, ciao, sketch and wide offer a broad colour spectrum different nib options giving a comprehensive palette.
+Copic Markers are hugely popular across a wide range of users from crafters, graphic designers, students, architects, garden designers and adult colouring enthusiasts the Copic range incorporating the traditional marker, ciao, sketch and wide offer a broad colour spectrum different nib options giving a comprehensive palette.

 Understanding the Copic colour system